-Touch the cellular icon (usually LTE or 3G) on the top corner of your touchscreen.
-Model 3 begins to scan and display detected Wi-Fi networks that are within range.
+Touch the cellular icon (usually LTE or 3G) on the top of the Controls screen.
+Model S begins to scan and display detected Wi-Fi networks that are within range.

 NOTE: If a known Wi-Fi network does not appear in the list, move your vehicle closer to the access point or consider using a range extender to reach your vehicle.